inova-tecnologias/mxhero-install/README.md

 VERSION=X.X.X-X AK=aws-access-key-id SK=aws-secret-key make upload
 ```

-> *WARNING:* passing the aws credentials through bash will keep then memorized on the user history
+> *WARNING:* passing the aws credentials through bash will keep then memorized on the user history,
-> make sure to clean up the history or put the credentials into a file and export it properly.
+> make sure to clean it up or put the credentials into a file and export it properly.